Markkimaathi/Simple-calculator/README.md

-Literal simple calculator which returns answers!
+Literal simple calculator which returns answers! (in most cases, lmao)